 In the Romance Eachtra Mhacaoimh an Iolair (The Story of Eagle-boy) the last name in the above pedigree takes the form Ughdaire Finndreagain.
 These pedigrees are consistent but need to be interpreted as shown in the table below which presents the names in the forms given in the various documents:

 |Gen.||EaMM RIA.23D 22||EaMM RIA.23M 26||EMaI|

 Iubair is the name given to Arthur’s father in the 1467 ms. The name Iobhair can take the form Iomhair which is derived from the Welsh Emyr Llydaw.
 This title referred to Petranus, Pedrwn or Pedr in Welsh, the father of Paternus.
-Thus, Arthur’s father, Iobhair (Pedr), was the brother of Ambrois (Ambrosius) who also held the title Emyr Llydaw as shown by ByS 21.
+Thus, Arthur’s father, Iobhair (Pedr), was the son of Ambrois (Ambrosius) who also held the title Emyr Llydaw as shown by ByS 21.
 His father was Constantine as indicated in the Historia Regum Britanniae.
 However, as that document incorrectly claimed Constantinus (Custennin Fendigaid) was the brother of Aldroenus (Aldwr) who belonged to the later gen. -2, in order to maintain a viable chronology he was forced to claim Ambrosius was the brother of Arthur’s father.

 Moreover, Arthur’s mother was Uighir Finndreaguin (Eigr Gwendragon), where Irish Finn and Welsh Gwen have the meaning white or fair or blessed.
 Finndreaguin was erroneoulsy taken to be Cinndreaguin resulting in the matronymic Arthur m.
 Uighir Finndreaguin becoming the false patronymic Arthur m.
 Uther Pendragon.
 The form of the name in the Historia Regum Britanniae, Igerna, may have a vestigial letter n preserved from the element Gwen.